Credit for Off-Campus Study, Lists of OCS programs

-Students participating in Carleton History Department OCS programs will receive credit towards the History major and the appropriate field.
-These courses also fulfill specified distribution requirements.
+Receiving Credit for Carleton OCS Programs: Students participating in Carleton History Department OCS programs will receive credit towards the History major and the appropriate field.
+Carleton OCS courses also fulfill specified distribution requirements.

 To receive credit towards the History major and/or distribution requirements, you must complete an Approval of Special Credit for Off-Campus Study form.
-You do not need to complete the approval form if you simply want the credits to apply to the 210-credit graduation requirements.
+If you simply want your credits to apply to the 210-credit graduation requirements, you do not need to complete the form.

 Approval of credit for off-campus study can only be granted AFTER you return to campus.

 In order to receive approval from the History Department to apply credit from a non-Carleton off-campus program to your Humanities Distribution requirement or to a History Major requirement, you must follow these steps after you return from your program:

 - To apply for History credit for an OCS Program, please print out the Approval of Special Credit for Off-Campus Study form, and fill it out.

 - Bring your completed form to the History Department chair (Bill North) ALONG WITH the course materials for the course for which you seek credit.
 This includes syllabi and other documentation of the course curriculum and requirements; copies of papers and other student work; and any other items related to the work you completed for the course.

 - The course instructor must be a trained historian.

 - The department chair will approve or decline requests for humanities distribution credit.
 For history major credit, the department chair will refer the student to a faculty member in the specific field for which the student seeks credit.
 Once the field-specific approval is made, the department chair will review the materials and sign the form.